Tempo: Compiled Dynamic Deep Learning with Symbolic Dependence Graphs: Abstract

+Deep learning~(DL) algorithms are often defined in terms of \emph{temporal relationships}: a tensor at one timestep may depend on tensors from earlier or later timesteps.
+Such \emph{dynamic} dependencies (and corresponding dynamic tensor shapes) are difficult to express and optimize: while \emph{eager} DL systems support such dynamism, they cannot apply compiler-based optimizations; \emph{graph-based} systems require static tensor shapes, which forces users to pad tensors or break-up programs into multiple static graphs.

-We describe \sys{}, a system for executing dynamic DRL programs that combines the dynamism of eager execution with the whole-program optimizations and scheduling of graph-based execution. \sys achieves this by introducing the declarative programming model of \emph{recurrent tensors}, which allows users to define dynamic dependencies as intuitive recurrence equations. \sys translates recurrent tensors into a \emph{polyhedral dependence graph}~(PDG) with dynamic dependencies as \emph{symbolic expressions}.
-Through simple PDG transformations, \sys applies whole-program optimizations, such as automatic vectorization, incrementalization, and operator fusion.
-The PDG also allows for the computation of an efficient program-wide execution schedule, which decides on buffer deallocations, buffer donations, and GPU/CPU memory swapping.
-We show that \sys executes current DRL algorithms up to 47$\times$ faster than existing DRL systems, while using 16$\times$ less GPU peak memory.
+We describe \sys{}, a new DL system that combines the dynamism of eager execution with the whole-program optimizations of graph-based compilation. \sys{} achieves this through a declarative programming model with \emph{recurrent tensors}, which include explicit \emph{temporal dimensions}.
+Temporal dimensions can be indexed using \emph{symbolic expressions} to express dynamic dependencies on past and future tensors.
+Based on this, \sys{} constructs a \emph{symbolic dependence graph}, which concisely encodes dynamic dependencies between operators, and applies whole-program optimizations, such as algebraic simplifications, vectorization, tiling, and fusion.
+By tiling dynamic dependencies into static-size blocks, \sys{} can also reuse existing static code-generators.
+It then uses a polyhedral model to find a feasible execution schedule, which includes memory management operations.
+We show that \sys{} achieves a 7$\times$ speedup over JAX for Llama-3.2-3B decoding; for reinforcement learning algorithms, \sys{} achieves a 54$\times$ speedup, with 16$\times$ lower peak memory usage.